noork17/Placement_Statistics_Analysis/README.md

 # placement_stats_2025
-Placement statistics of SRIT college for the year 2025
+Placement statistics of our college for the year 2025

-This project provides a detailed analysis of the placement statistics of SRIT college for the academic year 2025.
+This project provides a detailed analysis of the placement statistics of our college for the academic year 2025.
 It includes breakdowns of company-wise placements, branch-wise distributions, gender ratios, CTC distributions, and highlights of the top-paying jobs.

 The insights are generated using Python with `pandas` for data processing and basic formatting for clean terminal output.